amotor-AM/Jokes-API/Readme.md

 If you want to delete a joke you can remove it from the database by sending a DELETE request to https://programming-humor.herokuapp.com/:id

 none of these endpoints are protected.
 Meaning this API is probably going to get spammed with jokes.
 I can not be held responsible for the content that is added.
-THe power is in your hands now.
+The power is in your hands now.